posthtml/posthtml-components/docs-src/md/introduction.md

 ### Namespaces

-With namespaces you can define a top level root path to your components like shown in below example.
+With namespaces, you can define a top level root path to your components like shown in below example.
 It can be useful for handle custom theme, where you define a specific top level root, with fallback root when component it's not found, and a custom root for override, something like a child theme.